Updated: Apr 2

 Spokane County’s methods for serving legal documents.

 Starting a legal matter begins with paperwork.
-To get everything rolling you have file your Summons and Petition (the beginning documents) with the Clerk’s office.
+To get everything rolling you have to file your Summons and Petition (the beginning documents) with the Clerk’s office.
 Then you have to serve the other party with those same documents.
 There are three ways to serve legal documents:

 Personally serving someone legal documents requires having a third party (someone other than the petitioner) physically present the paperwork to the respondent.
 Even if the person refuses to take the paperwork they are considered served so long as they had the opportunity to accept.